 (Wandersman et al., 2005)

 Empowerment evaluation was introduced to the field of evaluation in 1993 (Fetterman, 1993).
 It has been used in remote Amazonian regions as well as corporate offices of Hewlett-Packard in Silicon Valley.
 Empowerment evaluation has been used by NASA/Jet Propulsion Laboratory to educate youth about the prototype Mars Rover, townships in South Africa to create sustainable community health initiatives, the U.S. Department of Education’s Office of Special Education and Rehabilitation Services to foster self-determination, and with Native American tribes to build technological and economic infrastructures on reservations.
-It has also been used to address academic distress (Fetterman, 2005), accreditation in higher education (Fetterman, 2001; Fetterman, 2012; Fetterman, 2014), minority tobacco prevention (Fetterman, 2005; Fetterman 2014) and medical education (Fetterman, 2009; Fetterman, Deitz, and Gesundheit, 2010).
+It has also been used to address academic distress (Fetterman, 2005), accreditation in higher education (Fetterman, 2001; Fetterman, 2012; Fetterman, 2014), minority tobacco prevention (Fetterman, 2005; Fetterman 2014) , medical education (Fetterman, 2009; Fetterman, Deitz, and Gesundheit, 2010), and tuberculosis elimination and food justice initiatives (Fetterman, 2023).
 Empowerment evaluation is international in scope.
-It is applied in over 16 countries.
+It is applied in over 17 countries.
 A sample of the literature situating empowerment evaluation in the field of evaluation is included at the end of this page.

 Empowerment evaluation in practice is typically applied along two streams.
 The first is practical and the second transformative.
 Practical empowerment evaluation is similar to formative evaluation.
 It is designed to enhance program performance and productivity.
 It is still controlled by program staff, participants, and community members.
 However, the focus is on practical problem solving, as well as programmatic improvements and outcomes.